xuanzhou1/xuanzhou-academic/content/en/post/grant-academic-excellence-foundation-of-BUAA-phD-students/index.md

 share: true
 commentable: true
 ---
-After the selection by the School of Aeronautic Science and Technology and Beihang University, Xuan Zhou received a grant from the Academic Excellence Foundation of BUAA for PhD Students, under which he will carry on his dissertation research on the digital-twin-based individual aircraft tracking technology.
+After the selection by the School of Aeronautic Science and Engineering and Beihang University, Xuan Zhou received a grant from the Academic Excellence Foundation of BUAA for PhD Students, under which he will carry on his dissertation research on the digital-twin-based individual aircraft tracking technology.